Pettersson-dev/Pettersson-dev.github.io/index.markdown

   caption: "Photo credit: [**Photo by Nate Grant on Unsplash**](https://unsplash.com)"
 ---

-Welcome to my site where I try to gather my thoughts and reflections about software engineering and IT architecture.
+Welcome to my site.
+Here I share my thoughts, reflections, and experiences from the world of software engineering and IT architecture.